 To ensure good health and ability to enter into normal camp activities, please ensure that all documents have been turned into the main office.
 If your camper requires medication during the day or requires and emergency medication, please ensure that the following guidelines are met:

 If a child requires medication while at the program:

+We have medical administration trained staff onsite to administer medication based on licensing standards.
 All medication will be kept in a locked box.
-We are not required by law to administer medication and only do so as a service to the parent/guardian.
 Only those Youth Enrichment staff who are certified “Medication Administrators” may dispense medications.
 Please consult the on-site supervisor prior to leaving any medication at the site in order to ensure all Department of Social Services paperwork requirements are met.

 To help prevent sunburn, it is required that parents apply sunscreen prior to arriving at camp.
 In addition, all YMCA camps will supply campers with sunscreen and bug spray (see parent guide and/or handbook).
 Staff will aid children in applying sunscreen after water activities and as needed throughout the day.

 Y staff will administer personal sunscreen, and/or insect repellent provided:

 - We receive written parental/guardian authorization noting any adverse reactions.

 - Products are in their original containers labeled with your child’s name.